-However, despite the impressive clinical evidence that supports the amazing health benefits associated with fish oil, there are a few key differences why Krill Oil proves to be better than fish oil.
+However, despite the impressive clinical evidence that supports the amazing health benefits associated with fish oil, there are a few key differences in the battle of Krill Oil Vs. Fish Oil.

-1. Krill Oil Has Better Bioavailability Than Fish Oil
+Krill Oil Vs. Fish Oil: Krill Oil Has Better Bioavailability

-One of the key differences between krill oil and fish oil is the bioavailability, or how quickly your body can absorb it.
+One of the key differences between krill oil vs. fish oil is the bioavailability, or how quickly your body can absorb it.
 The Omega-3s found in krill oil are packaged as phospholipids, (the same structure found in your cellular membranes) which can be utilized immediately by your body.
-The Omega 3’s found in fish oil, however, are bound in triglycerides, which have to undergo additional conditions and processes in order for them to become bioavailable1
+The Omega 3’s found in fish oil, however, are bound in triglycerides, which have to undergo additional conditions and processes in order for them to become bioavailable [R]

-3. Krill Oil Reduces Joint Pain & Inflammation
+Krill Oil Vs. Fish Oil: Better Relief Of Joint Pain & Inflammation

 The anti-inflammatory effects of Astaxanthin can help reduce chronic inflammation of the tendons and joints, which can cause detrimental effects to your training and recovery.
-In a randomized, double-blind placebo-controlled trial by the Journal of the American College of Nutrition, 90 patients were recruited with rheumatoid and or osteoarthritis to evaluate the effectiveness of krill oil on arthritic symptoms.
+In a randomized, double blind placebo-controlled trial by the Journal of the American College of Nutrition, 90 patients were recruited with rheumatoid and or osteoarthritis to evaluate the effectiveness of krill oil on arthritic symptoms.
 The results were astounding.
-After seven days of treatment with a dose of 300mg of administered krill oil, patients reported reduced pain scores by 28.9%, reduced stiffness by 20.3%, and reduced functional impairment by 22.8%.5
+After seven days of treatment with a dose of 300mg of administered krill oil, patients reported reduced pain scores by 28.9%, reduced stiffness by 20.3%, and reduced functional impairment by 22.8% [R]

 Norway is the worlds leading nation in fish oil manufacturing, making up nearly 40% of the worlds fish oil market.
-A recent Norwegian study showed that 95% of 113 over the counter fish oil capsules were so rancid, that they didn’t even meet official quality standards.
-8 The oxidative stability of fish oil, when tested at a storage temperature of 20 and 40˚C showed that the Omega-3 content was highly influenced.7 In another study, 171 North American Fish Oil brands were analyzed for oxidation safety and 50% exceeded the voluntary recommended levels for markers of oxidation.9
+A recent Norwegian study showed that 95% of 113 over the counter fish oil capsules were so rancid, that they didn’t even meet official quality standards [R] The oxidative stability of fish oil, when tested at a storage temperature of 20 and 40˚C showed that the Omega-3 content was highly influenced [R].
+In another study, 171 North American Fish Oil brands were analyzed for oxidation safety and 50% exceeded the voluntary recommended levels for markers of oxidation [R]

-5. Krill Oil Is Better For The Environment Than Fish Oil
+Krill Oil Vs. Fish Oil: Krill Oil Is Better For The Environment

-So Which Is Better, Krill Oil Or Fish Oil?
+So Is Krill Oil Really Better Than Fish Oil?

 Fish Oil, has been the preferred method for Omega-3 supplementation for years.
 However, overwhelming evidence proves that Krill Oil and it's powerful antioxidant Astaxanthin have even greater health benefits, especially for post-workout recovery, due to the bioavailability and inflammation response.
 Do yourself a favor and replace the four pills of fish oil you take a day with one 500mg capsule of Krill Oil.
 It will provide you with better results and better overall health.
 Not to mention, you can finally ditch the fish burps.